 Vacationers traveling to and from San Diego often overlook the lovely seaside community of Carlsbad.
 With its many wonderful offerings, Carlsbad offers a full day of fun.
 Attractions include LEGOLAND, Carlsbad Village, the Flower Fields, and one of the most beautiful coastlines in Southern California.

-Located in the northern part of San Diego County, Carlsbad is the perfect spot for those who are looking for a more relaxing beach trip, but yet want to be close enough to San Diego to go and enjoy all that it has to offer.
+Located in the northern part of San Diego County, Carlsbad is the perfect spot for those looking for a more relaxing beach trip but want to be close enough to San Diego to enjoy all that it has to offer.

 Whether you’re looking for a new swimsuit to wear to nearby Carlsbad State Beach or a rejuvenating spa treatment to revitalize your senses, Carlsbad is the perfect Southern California destination.
 Below is a list of some of the most popular attractions that Carlsbad has to offer.

 But don’t be surprised, as there’s a lot more to this town than just colorful Danish building blocks, and the downtown area, affectionately referred to as Carlsbad Village, is a charming place to wander and explore the city’s Old World charms.
 After visiting the spa, a delicious meal can be found in the Village by the Sea.